AdobeDocs/commerce-merchant-services.en/help/product-recommendations/onboarding.md

 ---
 # Onboarding

-The onboarding process for Product Recommendations requires access to the command line of the server and consists of the following steps.
+The onboarding process for [!DNL Product Recommendations] requires access to the command line of the server and consists of the following steps.
 If you are not familiar with working from the command line, ask a developer or system integrator to help.

 - [Implementation Workflow](implementation-workflow.md)
 - [Install and Configure](install-configure.md)